rk00717/rk00717/README.md

 ### :man_technologist: About Me:

 A Game Design Student from India.
-Working as a Freelancer as Unity Developer.
+Currently Freelancing as Unity Developer.

 - 🌱 I’m currently learning **Unreal and Web Development** and focusing more on polishing my skills.